 Celebrations

 Celebration is a human need.
-Celebrations dramatize our commitments to people and ideas.
+Celebrations emphasize our commitments to people and ideas.
 Community festivals reinforce group solidarity.
-Because ancient peoples deemed supernatural power essential to human welfare, prayer, worship and divination accompanied traditional festivals.
-A festival with worship rituals was a holyday, or holiday.

-Priestly and rabbinic Judaism promoted rituals, both for holidays and for daily living that reinforced Jewish solidarity and sought to guarantee divine support for group survival.
 Humanistic Jews recognize the value of celebration as a vehicle for group togetherness.
-Humanistic celebrations dramatize the accomplishments of people, the importance of community and the natural phenomena that exist to support it.
-Humanistic Jews observe Jewish holidays and life cycles, drawing on the full spectrum of Jewish tradition and culture to create meaningful ceremonies that enrich our lives and connect us to our history and our future as one people.
+Humanistic celebrations emphasize the accomplishments of people, the importance of community and the natural phenomena that exist to support it.
+Humanistic Jews observe Jewish holidays and life cycles.
+We draw on the full spectrum of Jewish tradition and culture to create meaningful ceremonies that enrich our lives and connect us to our history and our future as one people.

 Bringing in Shabbat

 Shabbat is the only Jewish holiday celebrated weekly.
-Congregation Beth Adam brings in Shabbat on the 3rd Friday of each month with a family potluck dinner and service.
-It is a wonderful time to join with family, friends and the Jewish community and to affirm our connection to Humanistic Judaism.
-We celebrate three rituals during our Shabbat.
+Congregation Beth Adam meets on the first and third Fridays of each month.
+On the 1st Friday of each month we have a Members In-Home Shabbat Discussion.
+On the 3rd Friday of each month we offer a Community Shabbat at a local facility.
+We participate in a short service followed by a meaningful discussion.
+These are wonderful times to join with family, friends and the Jewish community and to affirm our connection to Humanistic Judaism.

 Humanistic Jews find in candlelight a reflection of the human spirit.
-In lighting candles we seek connection with the past, with each other and with ourselves.
+In lighting candles, we seek connection with the past, with each other and with ourselves.
 Candles, at their brightest, communicate strength, vitality, vision and warmth.
-As they burn down to nothingness, they demonstrate the fragility of life.
+As they burn down, they demonstrate the fragility of life.
 Humanistic candle blessings are blessings of peace and light in the world.

 Wine